danny-fla/dl-construction/README.md

 5. Hit the "save" button, then wait for your site to be published.(This can take some time.)
 6. When your site is ready and published the link will be above the "source" section.

+Please find a link to deployed site [here](#)
 <!--Deployment steps here-->

 ## **Credits**
 ### **Media**
 - The icons used in the facilities section were taken from Font Awesome.
-- The fonts used for the web page were got on Google Fonts.
+- The fonts used for the web page were taken from Google Fonts.
 - The image used for the hero image and the images in the gallery were taken from OCC Construction.
 - The video used in the gallery was taken from YouTube.
 - The image used on the Quote Us and Thank You section was taken from https://the-passenger.de/2019/10/03/liffey-river-dublin/.